facebook/docusaurus/website-1.x/docs/getting-started-docker.md

    This will start a docker container with the image `docusaurus-doc`.
 To see more detailed container info run `docker ps` .

-To access docusaurus from outside the docker container you must add the `--host` flag to the `docusaurus-start` command as described in: [API Commands](api-commands.md#docusaurus-start)
+To access Docusaurus from outside the docker container you must add the `--host` flag to the `docusaurus-start` command as described in: [API Commands](api-commands.md#docusaurus-start)

 ## Use docker-compose